aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 1/prevent-unauth-users-view-folder.md

 # Use Access Permissions And Rights To Prevent Unauthorized Users From Viewing A Folder That Contains Sensitive Materials
 A Windows computer can support multiple users, each with dedicated local accounts.
 Users can log in remotely simultaneously or locally at different times.
 Access control restrictions for each user account can be configured using the Group Policy Editor.
 On a standalone machine, the Local Group Policy Editor is used for this purpose.
 For domain-level management, Group Policy settings are configured on the domain controller

+## References
+- [How to apply Local Group Policy settings to specific users on Windows 10](https://www.windowscentral.com/how-apply-local-group-policy-settings-specific-users-windows-10) by Mauro Huculak on Windows Central

 ## Tasks
 - Set up a Windows 10 VM (Pro or Enterprise version)